Endometriosis and Painful Sex (Dyspareunia)

 Dyspareunia is the medical term used to define painful sexual intercourse.
-It is one of the most common symptoms of endometriosis and yet the one most uncomfortable to discuss, causing further emotional distress, and strain on relationships.
+It is one of the most common symptoms of endometriosis and yet the one many patients and doctors find most uncomfortable to discuss, causing emotional distress and strain on relationships.

 According to a study published in the journal Reproductive Sciences, about two-thirds of women with endometriosis have some sexual dysfunction, including pain during sexual intercourse.

-Another cause of pain during sex could be vaginal dryness, which can result from hormonal treatments a woman with endometriosis may take to reduce the symptoms of the condition.
-Oopherectomy, or the removal of the ovaries, which is sometimes performed to treat endometriosis, can also cause vaginal dryness.
+Another cause of pain during sex could be vaginal dryness, which can result from hormonal treatments a woman with endometriosis may be taking to reduce the symptoms of the condition.
+Oopherectomy or the removal of the ovaries, which is sometimes performed to treat endometriosis can also cause vaginal dryness.
 This occurs because the removal of the ovaries reduces circulating estrogen levels, which in turn can lead to vaginal dryness and discomfort during intercourse.
-Some women elect not to have hormone replacement and may try new therapies such as hyaluronic acid or lubricants to help this.
+Some women elect not to have hormone replacement and may try new therapies such as hyaluronic acid or lubricants.

-The painful sex experienced by endo women can range from mild to excruciating.
+The painful sex experienced by women with endometriosis can range from mild to excruciating.
 They may describe the pain as a sharp stabbing or jabbing, or a deep abdominal ache.

 The intensity and duration of dyspareunia or painful intercourse depend on the location and spread of the endometrial lesions.

-While it can be embarrassing for a woman to tell her doctor that she is experiencing pain during sex, or detail the sexual positions she experiences the pain in, this is an extremely important symptom of endometriosis!
-These questions and answers can help the doctor zero in on where your endometriosis lesions may be.
-Any good endometriosis specialist should be asking these questions and examining the patient thoroughly to see if they can target where the pain is emanating from.
-This provides a surgical road map of sorts of where nodules and endometriosis lie within.
+These details can help your doctor zero in on where your endometriosis lesions may be.
+Any good endometriosis specialist should be asking these questions and examining their patient thoroughly to see if they can target where the pain is emanating from.

-- Sometimes, pain may persist after surgery due to a patient’s fear of intercourse-related pain.
+Sometimes, pain may persist after surgery due to a patient’s fear of intercourse-related pain.
 It is very easy to tense up when you are used to having this pain.
 Tightening the pelvic floor, however, can cause further pain even though the stimulus or disease is gone.
-In this case, Pelvic Floor Therapy can help to re-train you to relax the pelvic floor allowing for a more comfortable and pleasurable sexual experience.
-It is important to remember not all pelvic floor therapy involves kegel exercises.
-Kegels are a bad idea for endo patients who likely need to do just the opposite, which is to learn to relax and down-regulate the muscle tone.
+In this case, pelvic floor therapy can help to re-train you to relax your pelvic floor allowing for a more comfortable and pleasurable sexual experience.
+It is important to remember that not all pelvic floor therapy involves Kegel exercises.
+Kegel exercises are a bad idea for endometriosis patients who likely need to do just the opposite, which is to learn to relax and down-regulate their muscle tone.

-A counselor or sex therapist may also be able to help couples deal with the situation and help them have a more fulfilled sexual, relationship.
+A counselor or sex therapist may also be able to help couples navigate through the situation.

 Without a single doubt in my mind, I owe Dr. Seckin my life.
 My fiancé tells me this repeatedly, that without [Dr. Seckin] we would not be able to live life and enjoy spending time with friends and family.
 We would not be able to plan for a family or even our wedding.
 Before Dr. Seckin, I rarely went out of the house.
 I had extreme anxiety when we made plans, for fear that my pain would cause us to leave early or cancel altogether.
 [My fiancé and I] couldn’t have sex and exercise was completely out of the question.
 The simplest things would trigger my pain, and our world revolved around it.